DougallWinship/deform/README.md

 > You may not be using composer, but you will need to use a PSR-4 autoloader to ```/src``` to load the library with
 > the root namespace ```\Deform```
 >
-> If you were to manually do so for now you'll have to figure it, but the [composer.json](./composer.json) definition is something
+> If you were to manually do so for now you'll have to figure it out on your own, but the [composer.json](./composer.json)
-> like:
+> definition is something like:
 > ```
 >    "autoload": {
 >        "psr-4": {"Deform": "libs/deform/src/Deform"}